backpackcloud/trugger/README.md

 # Proxy Creation

 A proxy object is created using a interception handler and optionally a fail handler.
-The DSL exposed starts at `org.atatec.trugger.interception.Interception` with the method `intercept` and lets you define one or more interfaces to intercept.
+The DSL exposed starts at `Interception` with the method `intercept` and lets you define one or more interfaces to intercept.
 Additionally, you can set a target and its interfaces will be used.
 After the behaviour specification, use the method `proxy` to create the proxy instance.

 ~~~java
 SomeInterface proxy = Interception.intercept(SomeInterface.class)